pulumi/docs/content/docs/esc/other-integrations/cloudflare.md

 esc env edit ${ESC_ENV}
 ```

-Paste the contents below in the editor and replace the values.
+Paste the contents below in the editor and replace the `abc...` API token and Account ID value with yours.
 Note: the API token is declared as a secret.
 Once the Environment is saved, Pulumi will encrypt its value and replace it with ciphertext.

 ```yaml
 values: